iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 ### Some notation

-The last thing before we dive in we'll need just a little bit more notation:
+The last thing we need before diving in is a bit more notation:

 - We'll write $H_t$ for the information seen up to time $t$, technically this should be a [filtration](https://en.wikipedia.org/wiki/Filtration_(mathematics)).
 - A learning algorithm $\pi$ is a function which maps data $H_t$ to distributions over actions $\mathcal{X}$.